nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. The argument values are then checked on as such:

-   - ModuleCode: valid mod code that begins with capital letters, followed by numbers. could end with capital letters at the end
+   - ModuleCode: valid mod code that begins with capital letters, followed by numbers. could optionally end with capital letters at the end
    - LectureName: valid lecture name that does not contain symbols
-   - VideoName: valid lecture name that does not contain symbols
+   - VideoName: valid video name that does not contain symbols

-   Note: LectureName and VideoName should not contain commas (",").
+   Note: ModuleCode, LectureName and VideoName should not contain commas (",").
 Rather than throwing as errors, Le Tracker will treat it as though the user intended to delete multiple entities

 3. The appropriate `DeleteCommand` subclass object is created then returned to its caller.
+  - `DeleteModuleCommand`: single module to be deleted
+  - `DeleteMultipleModulesCommand`: more than one module to be deleted
+  - `DeleteLectureCommand`: single lecture to be deleted
+  - `DeleteMultipleLecturesCommand`: more than one lecture to be deleted
+  - `DeleteVideoCommand`: single video to be deleted
+  - `DeleteMultipleVideosCommand`: more than one video to be deleted

-4. If no exceptions are thrown, Le Tracker has successfully maanged to delete the specified module/lecture/video from itself
+4. If no exceptions are thrown, Le Tracker has successfully maanged to delete the specified module(s)/lecture(s)/video(s) the respective context. <br>
+Possible exceptions that could be thrown are:
+    - Command contains duplicate entities to be deleted
+    - Invalid format for any entity
+    - Entity does not exist in respective context

+5. If `DeleteMultipleModulesCommand`, `DeleteMultipleLecturesCommand` or `DeleteMultipleVideosCommand` is parsed, on execution, the command calls `DeleteModuleCommand`, `DeleteLectureCommand` or `DeleteVideoCommand` respectively

 **Reasons for such implementation**